 What is the red team assessment methodology?

-They will define the objectives and goals to be met as well as the “rules of engagement” to clarify the cyber attacks that are allowed and any specific attacks that are not permitted.
-A timeline and budget are agreed upon, and a letter of authorization is issued which grants explicit permission to conduct the cyber attacks and helps alleviate the challenges that the red team may encounter during physical security assessments to help resolve any issues if local law enforcement were to become involved.
+They will define the objectives and goals and the “rules of engagement” to clarify the allowed cyber attacks and any specific attacks that are not permitted.
+A timeline and budget are confirmed.
+A letter of authorization is issued, which grants explicit permission to conduct the cyber attacks and helps alleviate the red team’s challenges during physical security assessments to resolve any issues if local law enforcement were to become involved.

-Some may perform electronic “dumpster diving” to identify documents that could contain usernames, passwords, or specifications of how to access the business’s internal network, as well as personal data of employees within the organization.
-Red team members may also perform reconnaissance of any of the allowed sites to create an understanding of how employees enter and exit the building.
+Some may perform electronic “dumpster diving” to identify documents that could contain usernames, passwords, or specifications of how to access the business’s internal network and personal data of employees within the organization.
+Red team members may also perform reconnaissance of any of the allowed sites to understand how employees enter and exit the building.

-You mentioned physical assessments and social engineering, what are they?
+You mentioned physical assessments and social engineering.
+What are they?

-We are not a large manufacturer, should we perform a red team exercise?
+We are not a large manufacturer.
+Should we perform a red team exercise?